15 Lovely Things to Do in Paris, France on Your Vacation + Travel Tips

 Don’t miss a stroll through the Latin Quarter when in Paris!
 There are landmarks, shopping, a nearby University, and many cafes to visit.
 The area is also home to the Jardin de Plantes (botanical gardens) and the National Museum of Natural History.

-The Parthenon, King Louis XV’s project, can also be found in the Latin Quarter.
+The Panthéon, King Louis XV’s project, can also be found in the Latin Quarter.
 Initially serving as a church, the building is now a mausoleum.
-To roam outside the Paris Parthenon is free, but you can also buy tickets to explore inside or take a guided tour.
+To roam outside the Paris Panthéon is free, but you can also buy tickets to explore inside or take a guided tour.

 Photo Credit: Alexandrea Sumuel

 Cathédrale Notre-Dame de Paris caught fire in April 2019.
-Construction continues today, preventing you from visiting the inside of the cathedral that was opened to the public in 1345.
+Construction continues today, preventing visitors from visiting the inside of the cathedral, which was opened to the public in 1345.
 However, this has not stopped tourists from visiting the outside of the massive church.
-It can be spotted from around the city, or take a stroll for a few up close and personal photos.
+It can be spotted from around the city, or take a stroll for a few up-close and personal photos.
+The reopening is set for December 8, 2024.

 Photo Credit: Alexandrea Sumuel

 Le Marias is a charming neighborhood in Paris filled with boutiques, shops, art, bars, and cafes.
 It is also a hotspot for fun LGBTQ bars.
-The area was once known as the Jewish quarter, and many kosher restaurants can still be found there today.
-There are several off-the-beaten-path museums in the area that you can visit as well.
+The area was once known as the Jewish Quarter, and many kosher restaurants can still be found there today.
+There are several off-the-beaten-path museums in the area that you can also visit.
 The area is beautifully lit at night, making for a fun and romantic spot for a dinner date or a few drinks with friends.

 Photo Credit: Alexandrea Sumuel

 On the grounds of the Luxembourg Palace, the Luxembourg Gardens are spectacular!
-This 60-acre public park is filled with flowers, plants, sculptures, fountains, and cafes.
-Take a stroll, or take a seat within the gardens and marvel at its beauty.
+This 60-acre public park has flowers, plants, sculptures, fountains, and cafes.
+Take a stroll, or sit within the gardens and marvel at its beauty.
 There are many photogenic places around the gardens as well.
-Currently the seat of the French Senate, you can buy tickets for a tour of the Palace if you must go in!
+Currently, as the seat of the French Senate, you can buy tickets for a tour of the Palace if you want to go in!

 Photo Credit: Alexandrea Sumuel

 Opened in 1248, this historic gothic-style royal chapel is a wonderful visit.
 Marvel at the outside of the chapel and its beautiful architecture, and then buy tickets to go inside!
-You will have the opportunity to visit two floors (you must climb the stairs).
-Inside, you will find beautiful stained glass windows which tell the story of the bible.
+You will be able to visit two floors (you must climb the stairs).
+Inside, you will find beautiful stained glass windows that tell the Bible’s story.
 It is one of the most impressive 13th-century sainted glass chapels that can be found around the world.

 Photo Credit: Alexandrea Sumuel